Free Evaluation | Available 24/7

 Is the school public or private?

-If your child’s school is public, it is considered a governmental entity under state law.
-This means that there is a very strict process to follow if you want to bring an injury claim or a lawsuit.
+If your child’s school comes under public schools, it is considered a governmental entity under state law.
+This means that there is a very strict process to follow if you want to bring a personal injury claim or a lawsuit.
 Those rules are usually laid down by the state legislature.
 There aren’t usually any special procedural rules for bringing a claim against this kind of organization.
 If you believe that a private school or one of its employees is liable for your child’s injury, you can usually file a personal injury lawsuit in your state’s civil court system.